jsolly/johnsolly.dev/src/pages/projects/project1.md

 ## Purpose and Goal

 They say publishing your work is one of the best ways to increase your luck.
-I love sharing things I've learned, so a technical blog seemed like a perfect way to combine the two.
+I love sharing things I've learned, so a technical blog perfectly combines the two.
 I want this site to be more than a portfolio.
-I hope to help others get into geospatial web development by following my tutorials and cloning my repositories to learn.
+I want to help others get into geospatial web development by following my tutorials and cloning my repositories to learn.

 ## Spotlight Mozilla Observatory score of A+ for blogthedata.com

 A blog might seem simple, but I've done a considerable amount of work under the hood.
-Whether that's getting an A+ on Mozilla's observatory tool, achieving a perfect score on Google Lighthouse, having 100% unit test coverage, or even implementing a complete CI/CD pipeline with Github Actions.
+Whether that's [getting an A+ on Mozilla's observatory tool](https://blogthedata.com/post/how-to-get-a-perfect-mozilla-observatory-score/), achieving a perfect score on Google Lighthouse, having 100% unit test coverage, or even implementing a complete CI/CD pipeline with Github Actions.

 ## Tech Stack Explanation